 When you need to write a business memo, it can be helpful to use a fill-in template to get started.
 Having the format already set up and a general guide regarding how to organize the information can really be a time-saver.
 Use one of the printable memos provided here the next time you need to draft a memo for distribution.

-The memo templates are set up as PDF documents that you can edit, save and print.
-Simply click the image of the one you'd like to use and it will open for you to customize.
+The example business memo templates are set up as PDF documents that you can edit, save and print.
+Simply click the image of the one you'd like to use, and it will open for you to customize.
 If you need assistance working with the documents, check out this guide to printables.

 General Fill-in Memo